6 Steps To Simplify Saving For Your Next Holiday Getaway!

 - Eat-in

-If you’re the type who would eat out for lunch everyday on a work day, you’ll be spending ₱350 a week if you eat in karenderia and ₱1,000 if it’s a more modest resto.
+If you’re the type who would eat out for lunch everyday on a work day, you’ll be spending on average over ₱250 a week if you eat in karenderia and more than ₱1000 if you decide to splurge at restaurants and cafes.
 That does not even include the cost for dinner and breakfast!
 However, if you cook at home, ₱1,000 spent on grocery is more than enough for a week’s worth of meals.

 Step 6: Earn more